jtamames/SqueezeMeta/README.md

 12) Merging of previous results to obtain the ORF table
 13) Binning with Maxbin
 14) Binning with metabat2
+15) Binning integration with DAS tool.
-15) Taxonomic assignment of bins, and chimera checking
+16) Taxonomic assignment of bins, and chimera checking
-16) Checking of bins
+17) Checking of bins with CheckM
-17) Merging of previous results to obtain the bin table
+18) Merging of previous results to obtain the bin table
-18) Merging of previous results to obtain the contig table
+19) Merging of previous results to obtain the contig table
-19) Final statistics for the run
-20) Prediction of kegg and metacyc patwhays in each bin
+20) Prediction of kegg and metacyc patwhays for each bin
+21) Final statistics for the run

 ## 2. Installation

-For installing squeezeM, download the latest release from the GitHub repository and uncompress the tarball in a suitable directory.
-The tarball includes the squeezeM scripts as well as the third-party software redistributed with squeezeM (see section 6).
-The INSTALL file contains detailed installation instructions, including all the external libraries required to make squeezeM run in a vanilla Ubuntu 14.04 installation.
+For installing SqueezeMeta, download the latest release from the GitHub repository and uncompress the tarball in a suitable directory.
+The tarball includes the SqueezeMeta scripts as well as the third-party software redistributed with SqueezeMeta (see section 6).
+The INSTALL file contains detailed installation instructions, including all the external libraries required to make SqueezeMeta run in a vanilla Ubuntu 14.04 installation.

 ## 3. Building databases

-SqueezeM uses several databases.
+SqueezeMeta uses several databases.
 GenBank nr for taxonomic assignment, and eggnog, KEGG and Pfam for functional assignment.
 The script make_databases.pl must be run to download and format all these databases.

-`<installpath>/squeezeM/scripts/preparing_databases/make_databases.pl <datapath>`
+`<installpath>/SqueezeMeta/scripts/preparing_databases/make_databases.pl <datapath>`

 , where `<datapath>` is the destination folder.
 The process will take about a day.
 The databases occupy 130Gb, but we recommend having at least 300Gb free disk space during the building process.

+If the SqueezeMeta databases are already built in another location in the system, a different copy of SqueezeMeta can be configured to use them with

+`<installpath>/SqueezeMeta/scripts/preparing_databases/configure_nodb.pl <database_location>`

 ## 4. Execution, restart and running scripts

 ### Scripts location
-The scripts composing the squeezeM pipeline can be found in the `.../squeezeM/scripts` directory.
+The scripts composing the SqueezeMeta pipeline can be found in the `.../SqueezeMeta/scripts` directory.
 We recommend adding it to your $PATH environment variable.

 ### Execution

-The command for running squeezeM has the following syntax:
+The command for running SqueezeMeta has the following syntax:

-`squeezeM.pl -m <mode> -p <projectname> -s <equivfile> -f <raw fastq dir> <options>`
+`SqueezeMeta.pl -m <mode> -p <projectname> -s <equivfile> -f <raw fastq dir> <options>`

 **Arguments**
 * -m: Mode (sequential, coassembly, merged) (REQUIRED)